Straightening Out Fan Curves

 “My first thought was he actually wants to see if I know how to read a fan curve,” Ron recently recalled, “so I began my presentation in detail, knowing I could not screw this up.”

+A few minutes into Ron’s explanation, the head of the mechanical department interrupted again.
 “We don’t have that much time, based on our busy schedules,” the head of the mechanical department said, “so we use the Rule of Thumb Method.”

 “Rule of Thumb Method?”
 Ron asked.